9 Things to Do in the Aftermath of a Bicycle Accident

 A thorough medical evaluation can identify hidden injuries and ensure they receive timely treatment, preventing complications and supporting your recovery.
 Keep all medical records, including diagnoses, treatments, prescriptions, and follow-up instructions, as these documents are crucial for documenting your injuries and their impact on your health.

 They can help you navigate complex legal procedures, negotiate with insurance companies to maximize your compensation, and prepare a strong case for litigation if necessary.
-A skilled attorney understands the intricacies of bicycle accident laws and can leverage their expertise to achieve a favourable outcome for your case.
+A skilled attorney understands the intricacies of bicycle accident laws and can leverage their expertise to achieve a favorable outcome for your case.

-Report the Accident
+6. Report the Accident

 Cooperate fully with the investigating officers and avoid speculating about fault or responsibility.
 The police report serves as an official record of the incident, documenting key details that may support your insurance claim or legal case.

-Notify Your Insurance Company
+7. Notify Your Insurance Company

 Notify your insurance company promptly after the accident to initiate the claims process.
 Provide your insurer with a comprehensive account of the accident, including your location, the involvement of other parties, and any available documentation, such as photos or witness statements.